alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-company-issued-card-for-employees.md

 ---
-layout: post
-title: "A company issued a card for employees to use when buying a commodity"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 3675"
 hijri: Muharram 12, 1442 AH
 lang: en
-category: [transaction,riba]
-summary: "If the matter is as you have mentioned, the extra amount which the company takes is a form of Riba (Usury).
-It is not permissible for it to take this amount because Riba is Haram according to the Qur'an, the Sunnah and consensus."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 3675
+summary: If the matter is as you have mentioned, the extra amount which the company takes is a form of Riba (Usury).
+It is not permissible for it to take this amount because Riba is Haram according to the Qur'an, the Sunnah and consensus.
+title: A company issued a card for employees to use when buying a commodity
 ---

 Question: